y-pakorn/yeetit/README.md

-# YeetIt
+# WorthIt

-Yeet it bro
+Is it worth it?

 ## How to run